Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Methods

+Following R01, we use the threshold $T_{C} = -3$ to determine the apparent magnitude threshold.
+Different thresholds will affect the resulting $m_{\rm thr}$ and this is illustrated in figure~\ref{fig:TCs}.
+Since the value of $T_{C}$, especially in composite galaxy catalogues such as GLADE and GLADE+, can be noisy, taking $T_{C} = -3$ helps avoid underestimating $m_{\rm th}$ due to noisy data, while adopting larger (i.e. more negative) values of $T_{C}$ could lead to overestimated apparent magnitude thresholds.\footnote{A further investigation of the impact of both $\mathcal{N}_{\rm gal}$ and the threshold on $T_{C}$ on the main pipeline can be found in figures~\ref{fig:TCs_GW150914} and~\ref{fig:Ngal_GW150914} in appendix~\ref{sec:appendix}.}

 The redshifts $z_{i}$ of the galaxies in the sample have an associated photometric or spectroscopic uncertainty $\sigma_{z_{i}}$.
-To propagate redshift uncertainties to the magnitude threshold estimate, we make the following two assumptions:
+To propagate redshift uncertainties to the magnitude threshold estimate, we assume the uncertainties on the galaxy redshifts are described by a truncated Gaussian --- i.e., for each redshift $z_{i}$, the distribution that is sampled from is truncated, as appropriate, to only allow positive redshift values.